JArcher101/id-iframes/README.md

 - **[CHANGELOG.md](CHANGELOG.md)** - Version history, release notes, and future roadmap

 For the best developer experience, start with the interactive documentation which includes live examples you can test in your browser.

+## Iframe Versioning Workflow

+All iframe HTML files now share a mandatory release workflow:

+- Run `powershell -ExecutionPolicy Bypass -File scripts\bump-iframes.ps1 -Title "Your commit title"` before committing.
+The script:
+  - Generates a new 7-character UUID
+  - Appends cache-busting `?v=<uuid>` query params to every local CSS/JS reference (skipping CDN/data URIs)
+  - Injects a console log block so each iframe prints `[iframe-name] version <uuid>` on load
+  - Updates `iframe-version-log.md` with the UUID, timestamp, commit title, and the list of touched iframes
+  - Creates the git commit `Your commit title [uuid]` and optionally pushes when `-Push` is supplied
+- Commit titles must include the UUID (the helper script appends `[uuid]` automatically).
+- Every deploy should therefore have a unique UUID recorded in `iframe-version-log.md`, matching the version emitted by each iframe’s console log.

+> Tip: pass `-Body "multi-line body"` for additional commit details, or `-NoGit -SkipLog` when dry-running locally.

+## Backend Configuration

+- All Thirdfort/AWS configuration values now live in `backend/authentication/secrets.js`.
+Update this file (not Wix Secrets) when tenant IDs, CloudFront domains, or bucket names change.
+- Backend code now generates **one Thirdfort JWT per request** and shares it with nested helpers/webhook handlers.
+When calling shared helpers such as `fetchTransactionSummary()` or `downloadAndSaveCheckPDF()`, always pass `{ jwt }` if you already have a token to avoid redundant authentication calls.

 ## Typography